What are SSL and TLS?

 - Unless you're frequently setting up SSL/TLS, it's pretty much impossible to remember all the steps and configuration directives involved.
 We recommend following the DigiCert or Slicehost guides.

-- If you have any questions at any stage of the process, feel free to get in touch—we're very happy to help.
+- If you have any questions at any stage of the process, your server administrator or hosting company should be able to assist.

 What if I don't want to set up SSL/TLS yet?

-- If you want to go into production before setting up SSL/TLS, you could consider hosting your site with a provider that gives you a secure subdomain.
+- To test live transactions without your own SSL/TLS certificate, you could host your site with a provider that provides a secure subdomain.
 For example, Heroku allows you to host at https://yourapp.heroku.com.

 Does Stripe use SSL/TLS in the API?